dcaribou/transfermarkt-datasets/README.md

 In an nutshell, this project aims for three things:

-1. Acquire data from transfermarkt website using the [trasfermarkt-scraper](https://github.com/dcaribou/transfermarkt-scraper).
+1. Acquiring data from the transfermarkt website using the [trasfermarkt-scraper](https://github.com/dcaribou/transfermarkt-scraper).
-2. Build a **clean, public football (soccer) dataset** using data in 1.
+2. Building a **clean, public football (soccer) dataset** using data in 1.
-3. Automatate 1 and 2 to **keep these assets up to date** and publicly available on some well-known data catalogs.
+3. Automating 1 and 2 to **keep these assets up to date** and publicly available on some well-known data catalogs.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://transfermarkt-datasets.fly.dev/)
 [![Kaggle](https://kaggle.com/static/images/open-in-kaggle.svg)](https://www.kaggle.com/datasets/davidcariboo/player-scores)